scala-android/android-sdk-plugin/README.md

      source files is modified.
-6. If you want android-sdk-plugin to automatically sign release packages add the following lines to `local.properties` (or any file.properties of your choice that you will not check in to source control):
+6. If you want android-sdk-plugin to automatically sign release packages add the following lines to `local.properties` (or any file.properties of your choice, like `project.properties`, that you will not check in to source control):
    * `key.alias: YOUR-KEY-ALIAS`
+   * `key.alias.password: YOUR-KEY-ALIAS-PASSWORD`
    * `key.store: /path/to/your/.keystore`
-   * `key.store.password: YOUR-KEY-PASSWORD`
+   * `key.store.password: YOUR-KEY-STORE-PASSWORD`
    * `key.store.type: pkcs12` (optional, defaults to `jks`)

 ## Advanced Usage ##